Tom Crean (basketball): Indiana University

 On April 1, 2008, Crean was hired as head coach of the Indiana Hoosiers, succeeding interim head coach Dan Dakich.
 Dakich had replaced former coach Kelvin Sampson, who resigned after NCAA recruiting violations.
 Between Crean's hiring and the start of the 2008–09 season, freshman Eric Gordon opted to leave early for the NBA and star forward DJ White graduated.
 Two players kicked off the team by Dakich were not allowed back by Crean, one was dismissed by Crean and two transferred.
 As a result, Crean began with a roster consisting only of two walk-ons who had scored a combined 36 points in their careers.
 Despite the long odds, Crean was known to approach games and practices as if Indiana could compete in each one and to continue stressing Hoosier Hysteria and the long tradition of success at the school.
 He was well aware that he was walking into a difficult situation.
 However, when asked why he left Marquette, Crean replied, "It's Indiana.
 It's Indiana, and that is the bottom line."

-With a depleted roster and reduced recruiting allure, Crean's first three seasons saw consecutive losing records of 6–25 (the worst in school history), 10–21, and 12–20.
-However, during this period Crean's recruiting classes progressively improved, most notably with the signing of five-star recruit and McDonald's All-American Cody Zeller, an Indiana native.
-Zeller was the highest ranked recruit to join the Indiana program since the Sampson era.

 Despite his difficult early years at Indiana, Crean did much to establish goodwill with the fans.
 For instance, at the first "Midnight Madness" festivities before his first season, Crean brought back "Martha the Mop Lady," the subject of a popular ad that opened Hoosier basketball games on WTTV for 30 years.
 It featured a cleaning lady whistling "Indiana, Our Indiana" while cleaning Assembly Hall.
 Since the actress who had appeared in the original ads was unavailable, singer Sheila Stephen stepped in as the new Martha.
 Starting with the 2010–11 season, video of the original ad was shown at home games after the National Anthem and right before tip off.
 Later, the video was shown just before the Hoosiers took the court.